 Then he instills in the heart of the monk a hatred for the place, a hatred for his very life itself, a hatred for manual labor.
 He leads him to reflect that [love] has departed from among the brethren, that there is no one to give encouragement.
 Should there be someone at this period who happens to offend him in some way or other, this too the demon uses to contribute further to his hatred.

 This demon drives him along to desire other places where he can more easily procure life’s necessities, more readily find work and make a real success of himself.

-On the occasions when boredom doesn’t lead me to fantasize about the future, I find myself brooding over the past.
+When boredom doesn’t lead me to fantasize about the future, I brood over the past.
 I relive glory days.
 I dwell on past decisions.
-I recite a laundry list of occasions when other people have slighted me, hurt me or taken advantage of me.
+I recite a laundry list of instances when other people have slighted me, hurt me or taken advantage of me.

 It’s tempting to see the tedious stretches in our daily routines as things to be endured.
 I know because I’ve been there.
 But it’s in those moments that life is lived.

 More importantly, it’s in those moments — those present moments — that we can encounter God.

 One of the reasons we struggle with boredom is because we haven’t learned how to practice stillness and solitude.
 You don’t have to live in a hermitage or a one-room shack in the deep woods, but it’s important to turn off your TV and smartphone to spend a little time in prayer, stillness and solitude each day.